teresa-chow/guides-and-manuals/markdown.md

 <details>
   <summary><h3>Alerts</h3></summary>

-  > Alerts are used to highlight important information.
+  > _Alerts_ are used to highlight important information.
 Currently, there are three types, as shown below.
-Beware to not overuse them, as they will loose their intended impact.
+Beware not to overuse them, as they will loose their intended impact.

   ```markdown
   > [!NOTE]